davidly/ntvcm/README.md

 # ntvcm
 NT Virtual CP/M Machine.
-Emulates CP/M 2.2 and the 8080/Z80 on Windows to run .com files.
+Emulates CP/M 2.2 and the 8080/Z80 on Linux and Windows to run .com files.

 This app emulates the subset of CP/M 2.2 required to run asm.com, load.com, and Turbo Pascal versions 1.00 and 3.01A.
 The latter two use bdos APIs very differently.